grafana/grafana/docs/sources/alerting/set-up/configure-alertmanager/index.md

 - Silences
 - Active notifications

-The `Choose Alertmanager` menu on these pages allows you to switch between alertmanagers.
+Use the `Choose Alertmanager` on these pages to switch between Alertmanagers.

 {{< figure src="/media/docs/alerting/alerting-choose-alertmanager.png" max-width="750px" alt="A screenshot choosing an Alertmanager in the notification policies UI" >}}